Rediscover the song by giving it another listen, this time in its original English version.

 “Pas Lents Dans La Neige was first written in english back when I was living in Bristol in the early 2000.
 It was a song about the feeling of getting lost in the night life there, nights at the BlackSwann, rave parties at Toxic Dancehall in Easton, house parties in St Pauls… I translated it into french for the new record, but singing it in english brings me back to a younger night life.” recollects Frànçois & The Atlas Mountains.

-We are emotional people.
-Ambient music lies at the very core of InFiné.
-We’re devotees of the great Brian Eno, raised on the 4AD label, and nurtured on KLF’s pioneering Chill Out and Aphex Twin’s Selected Ambient Works on Warp.
-Ever-curious listeners, we soaked up the German vibrations of early Ash Ra Tempel before diving into the abyssal basslines of Moritz Von Oswald or the stark minimalism of Pole.
+Ambient music is embedded in InFiné’s DNA.
+Worshippers of the godfather Brian Eno, children of the 4AD label, we grew up on KLF’s pioneering Chill Out, and were bottle-fed Selected Ambient Works by Aphex Twin on Warp Records.
+Insatiable listeners, we’ve sampled the German vitamins of Ash Ra Tempel’s early albums, before diving into the abyssal bass of Moritz Von Oswald or the arid minimalism of Pole.

 #WeAreEmotionalPeople